 Open Races

 Open racing at Nottingham takes centre stage on Monday evening where Joe Conneely has found his greyhound racing tips.
+Leading runners like Romeo Alliance, Not So Steady, and Ballymac Shontae line up in early tests of form ahead of the August 11 start.

 Author